 If you specify an explicit key persistence location, the data protection system will deregister the default key encryption at rest mechanism that the heuristic provided, so keys will no longer be encrypted at rest.
 It is recommended that you additionally specify an explicit key encryption mechanism for production applications.

-And since that’s what we’re doing here, your keys are going to be stored not encrypted in your database.
+And since that’s what we’re doing here, your keys are going to be stored not encrypted in your database (unless you’re using .NET Core 2.0 as I’ll show at the end of this post).
 More information on that subject here: https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/implementation/key-encryption-at-rest.

 With that out of the way, let’s start!